Did you know that Corcovado National Park in Costa Rica houses 3% of the entire biodiversity in the world? How insane is that?

 I’ll be honest, I was kind of worried before our day hike in Corcovado.
 It’s not like I’m in bad shape or anything, but the thought of hiking all day was a bit daunting to me.
 I worried that we would be with a group of experienced hikers and I would be the one to pull everyone down.

 We had arranged our tour the day before from the company Osa Wild in Puerto Jimenez.
-They were extremely professional and seemed like an all around great company.
+They were extremely professional and seemed like an all-around great company.
 I especially liked that they keep their numbers to about six people per tour.
 There’s nothing worse than trekking through the jungle with a huge group who all want a chance to see the wildlife.

-The morning of the tour we got up around 4:30am to meet our tour group at 5:20am in downtown Puerto Jimenez.
+On the morning of the tour we got up around 4:30am to meet our tour group at 5:20am in downtown Puerto Jimenez.
 I was happy to see that Thomas and I were the youngest people in our six-person tour group by a good twenty years or so.

 Along the drive from Puerto Jimenez to where we would begin our hike, we stopped several times to see wildlife.
 Upon arriving we all loaded up on sunscreen and began the hike.